4 Ways To Protect Yourself From Popular Financial Scams

 According to the Better Business Bureau's Scam Tracker data, the phone is still the top means of contact for scammers.
 Photo: Bloom Productions/Getty Images

 From legit-looking emails and texts to robocalls, thieves are trying everything to defraud you.
-So knowing what to watch out for may be your best defense.
+So knowing what to watch out for may be your best defence.

 Here’s a quick look at three typical Canadians and their experience:

 - Jane, a Toronto-based movie lover, is accustomed to seeing messages from Netflix about newly added films to watch.
 And so, it wouldn’t be odd to get an email, with the familiar red logo, to say her account needs updating.

 - Meanwhile, Tom in Vancouver received a text message from someone at CRA about filing taxes.
 Given that it’s March, tax season, he doesn’t second-guess it.

 - And then there’s Stéphane in Montreal, who regularly struggles with technology.
 He answers a call on his mobile phone from his Internet Service Provider’s tech support department, claiming they detected a virus on his PC.

 As you might have suspected, all three of these scenarios are attempts to defraud Canadians, many of whom are Zoomers.
 Through email, text messages or phone calls, the bad guys are trying every means possible to defraud you.

 But you can fight back.
 And you don’t need to be tech savvy or spend countless hours setting up a few security measures.
 The following is a look at how to up your game in only a few minutes.